The implications of growth; part three by Paige Joyner

 Georgia Across the Pond! by Georgia Kern

 Hi everyone!
 My name is Georgia Kern and I am a current junior.
 I am majoring in Psychology and minoring in Medical Humanities.
 This semester I am studying at the University of Sussex!
 I chose this program because I have visited the UK before and immediately fell in love with it.
-This college specifically is located right outside of Brighton, a popular beach town in the United Kingdom.
-The University…
+This college specifically is located right outside of Brighton, a popular beach town in … Continue reading Georgia Across the Pond! by Georgia Kern

 Learning French and Living with a Host Family by Eva Razzi